 Dr. Maples practices psychology from an analytical perspective, which is very uncommon.
 Rather than forcing people to conform to what therapy “should be,” he guides patients along a personal journey at a pace that they’re comfortable with – and he does this by meeting people where they are, both developmentally and emotionally.

 [x_blockquote cite=”Dr. Thomas Maples” type=”left”]I am a therapist, because first and foremost, I love to help people in their journeys to find themselves.
-It is not my journey, but being able to witness a person make heartfelt changes in their lives and begin to realize their utmost potential is what I love about my job.”
-Dr. Thomas Maples
+Witnessing a person make heartfelt changes in their lives and begin to realize their utmost potential is what I love about my job.” [/x_blockquote]

-Dr. Maples’ favorite pastime is traveling to new, exotic lands with his family and watching his children benefit from learning about other cultures, mores and traditions.
+Dr. Maples’ favorite pastime is traveling to new, exotic lands with his family and watching his children benefit from learning about other cultures, mores, and traditions.